megaconfidence/confidence.sh/content/books/competing-against-luck/index.md

 tags: ["Business", "Enterpreneurship", "Management"]
 ---

 What comes to your mind when you think of innovation?
-Does the microwave come to mind - A chocolate bar accidentally melting in the pocket of scientist?
+Does the microwave come to mind - a chocolate bar accidentally melting in the pocket of scientist?
 What if innovation isn't a random process and can be studied, understood and applied time and again?
 That's the premise of this book.

 Customers don't want to buy a quarter-inch drill; they want quarter-inch hole.
 They don’t buy products or services; they "hire" them to do a job, and carefully understanding customers jobs leads to innovation success.
 This book was really insightful for me, and you'll enjoy reading it took if you own a business or run a startup.